My interests include Music, travel, books, world cultures, art, history … including many others.

 This led me to connect with individuals in Kenya who were involved in Autism and other disabilities.
 Speaking with others, volunteering in the field, and doing my own research provided me a deeper understanding on the issues surrounding disabilities in Africa.

 My own journey of understanding who I am has changed me as a person.
-I want to do my part in changing how Africa (and the world) sees those with disabilities; passing on what I’ve learned in a way.
+I want to do my part in changing people’s perception on what it means to be disabled; and how Africa (and the world) sees those with disabilities; passing on what I’ve learned in a way.
 Hugely galvanised by two of my biggest inspirations in travel – Ffyona Campbell and Robyn Davidson, who both showed me that with determination & a dream, anything can be possible; I want to prove to others and the children I meet that no matter what challenges they face, their dreams are valid.